Jean de Vivonne: Withdrawal from Roma

-After tarrying for a while in Firenze, Pisani embarked at Livorno for France alongside the bishop of Le Mans.
-Joyeuse meanwhile travelled on to Venezia.
+After tarrying for a while in Florence, Pisani embarked at Livorno for France alongside the bishop of Le Mans.
+Joyeuse meanwhile travelled on to Venice.
 On route back to France the ship Pisani and Le Mans were travelling in was attacked by a corsair, Pisani led the successful repelling of the attacker, allowing them to reach Languedoc.
 When informed, Sixtus was impressed to learn of Pisani's feat.

 At the time of the assassination of Henri III on 1 August 1589, Pisani was residing on his estates in the marquisate of Pisani.
 The change of dynasty from Valois to Bourbon that accompanied the death of Henri III did not result in Pisani's loss of importance, and through his reputation and political significance he entered into the confidence of the new king.